 Also, it is important to understand the possible consequences of abusing these rights.

 Anyway, misunderstanding of the rights will probably lead to many-many ugly situations where users unwittingly gave away their information and later were trying to get some justice even though it is their own fault.

-Now think about how many of various applications you are currently using.
+Now think about how many of the various applications you are currently using.
 Most of them require some form of personal data processing.
-They use your e-mail, geolocation, IP Address and so on in order to enable their services.
+They use your e-mail, geolocation, IP Address, and so on in order to enable their services.
 All this goodness needs a clear affirmative indication of consent.

 Because of mandatory informing of the data breaches — users need to learn how to react to such situations.